 Breast Health: Are Nipple Bumps Normal?

-Your body’s health is incredibly important, so it’s critical to be aware of any changes in order to avoid future health problems.
+Your body’s health is important, so it’s critical to be aware of any changes in order to avoid future health problems.
 You might have noticed nipple bumps; did you know they're normal?
 Find out more below.

-As a woman develops, she experiences a wide variety of changes.
-They can appear or disappear with the passage of time, and many of them may go unnoticed.
+As a woman matures, she experiences a wide variety of changes.
+They can appear or disappear with time, and many may go unnoticed.
 Nipple bumps are one such example.
 They are sebaceous glands that aren’t usually a cause for concern.
 However, if you would like more assurance on the matter then you should make an appointment with your doctor.